toowee-le/the-greatest-game/README.md

 So that I can die
 I would like to be able to receive hitpoints
 ```

+## How to Contribute
+We'd love to hear from you if you would like to contribute to help us improve Treasure Forest.
+To do so:

+1. Fork the repo
+2. Make regular, small and clear commit messages along the way
+3. Make a pull request back to this repo explaining the contributions you made
+5. Your name will be added to our list of contributors if your pull request is approved

 ## Authors
 * [Tuyet Le](https://github.com/toowee-le)